rudranshsharma382/EXP5/README.md

 Theory

 A dictionary in Python is a collection of data stored in key-value pairs.
-Dictionaries are written using curly braces {} with keys and values separated by a colon :.
-Each key in a dictionary must be unique, while values can be of any data type.
+Dictionaries are written using curly braces {}, with keys and values separated by a colon :.

+Each key must be unique, while values can be of any data type.

 Key Characteristics of Dictionary